berryamin/Python/Python-3/Doc/library/logging.rst

 ---------------------

 :class:`LoggerAdapter` instances are used to conveniently pass contextual information into logging calls.
-For a usage example , see the section on :ref:`adding contextual information to your logging output <context-info>`.
+For a usage example, see the section on :ref:`adding contextual information to your logging output <context-info>`.

 .. class:: LoggerAdapter(logger, extra)